Home / Legal News / What do we all have in common with David Cameron and his mother?

 • Posted

-It has been suggested in the media recently that David Cameron and his mother engaged in some controversial financial arrangements when Mrs Cameron gave £200,000 to her son.
+It has been reported recently that David Cameron and his mother entered into controversial financial arrangements when Mrs Cameron gave £200,000 to her son.
 Is this likely to have been tax evasion (deliberately misrepresenting or concealing the facts, and therefore illegal) or tax avoidance (perfectly legal and usually driven by the wish to benefit our families)?
 I suspect the latter and that the gift was part of a legitimate tax planning exercise.

 None of us likes paying tax, but we all appreciate the need to fund our hospitals, schools and armed forces and accept we must bear our fair share.
 However, we are entitled to arrange our tax affairs to provide for our families in the best way we can.
-Indeed, it has been an object of tax policy to encourage passing wealth down the generations.
+Indeed, tax policy has been designed to encourage passing wealth down the generations.

-After those exemption and reliefs are applied, the first slice of the estate known as the “Nil Rate Band” is free of IHT.
-This is currently £325,000, with a further relief up to £100,000 being introduced in April 2017, the “Residence Nil Rate Band”.
-The value of the estate above the IHT Nil Rate Band is taxed at 40%, i.e. for every £1,000 of the estate, £400 goes in tax.
+After those exemptions and reliefs are applied, the first slice of the estate known as the “Nil Rate Band” is free of IHT.
+This is currently £325,000, with a further relief, the “Residence Nil Rate Band”, up to £100,000, introduced in April 2017.
+The value of the estate above the IHT Nil Rate Band is taxed at 40%, i.e., for every £1,000 of the estate, £400 is taxed.

-In appropriate circumstances the Nil Rate Band and the Residence Nil Rate Band may be transferred to a spouse’ estate to reduce further the exposure to IHT.
+In appropriate circumstances, the Nil Rate Band and the Residence Nil Rate Band may be transferred to a spouse’s estate to further reduce the exposure to IHT.

 • Gifts between spouses or civil partners, gifts to UK charities and political parties, during life and on death.